 SFAS 142 provides for a two-step impairment test for goodwill.
 The first step of the impairment test compares the fair value of a reporting unit with its carrying amount, including goodwill, to determine if a potential impairment exists.
 If the carrying amount of a reporting unit exceeds its fair value, the second step is performed to measure the amount of impairment by comparing the implied fair value of the reporting unit goodwill with the carrying amount of that goodwill.
 For purposes of this analysis, estimates of fair value were based on a combination of the income approach, which estimates the fair value of the Company's reporting units based on future discounted cash flows, and the market approach, which estimates the fair value of the Company's reporting units on comparable market prices.
-As of this filing, the Company has not completed the goodwill impairment analysis, due to the complexities involved in determining the implied fair value of the goodwill of each reporting unit.
-However, based on the work performed to date, the Company has concluded that an impairment loss is probable and can be reasonably estimated.
+As of January 31, 2009, the Company had not completed the goodwill impairment analysis, due to the complexities involved in determining the implied fair value of the goodwill of each reporting unit.
+However, based on the work performed at that time, the Company concluded that an impairment loss was probable and could be reasonably estimated.
 Accordingly, during the three months ended January 31, 2009, the Company recorded a \$125.4 million non-cash goodwill impairment charge, representing the low end of the range of the estimated impairment loss.